Hawaiian Grilled Chicken Dinner with Easy Coconut Rice

 making honey ginger glaze in small bowl

 Make the Glaze: While the chicken is grilling in the last few minutes, whisk together the honey, soy sauce, and ginger in a small bowl.
-Brush the glaze generously over the chicken thighs.
+Brush this glaze generously over the chicken breasts.

 Serve: Once cooked through, remove the chicken and pineapple from the grill.
-Let the chicken rest for a few minutes before serving.
+Let the chicken rest for 5 minutes before serving.
 Serve the Hawaiian chicken with the caramelized pineapple rings and a side of fluffy coconut rice!

 Grilled Hawaiian Chicken Dinner with coconut rice and grilled pineapple on plate with fork